greenelab/deep-review/sections/06_discussion.md

 which makes it difficult to train/use networks of significant size and complexity on a single GPU or machine [@tag:Raina2009_gpu
 @tag:Krizhevsky2013_nips_cnn].
-This restriction has sometimes stymied the use of deep learning for computational biology[@tag:Chen2016_gene_expr], though some have chosen to use slower CPU implementations rather than sacrifice network size or performance [@tag:Yasushi2016_cgbvs_dnn].
+This restriction has sometimes stymied the use of deep learning for computational biology[@tag:Chen2016_gene_expr] or limited network size [@tag:Wang2016_protein_contact], though some have chosen to use slower CPU implementations rather than sacrifice network size or performance [@tag:Yasushi2016_cgbvs_dnn].

-Steady improvements in GPU hardware may alleviate this issue somewhat, but it is not clear whether it can occur quickly enough to keep up with the increasing amount of available biological data.
+Steady improvements in GPU hardware may alleviate this issue somewhat, but it is not clear whether they can occur quickly enough to keep up with the growing amount of available biological data or increasing network sizes.
 Much has been done to minimize the memory requirements of neural networks [@tag:CudNN @tag:Caruana2014_need
 @tag:Gupta2015_prec @tag:Bengio015_prec @tag:Sa2015_buckwild
-@tag:Chen2015_hashing @tag:Hubara2016_qnn], but there is also growing interest in specialized hardware, such as field-programmable gate arrays (FPGAs) [@tag:Edwards2015_growing_pains Lacey2016_dl_fpga] and application-specific integrated circuits (ASICs).
+@tag:Chen2015_hashing @tag:Hubara2016_qnn], but there is also growing interest in specialized hardware, such as field-programmable gate arrays (FPGAs) [@tag:Edwards2015_growing_pains @tag:Lacey2016_dl_fpga] and application-specific integrated circuits (ASICs).
 Specialized hardware promises improvements in deep learning at reduced time, energy, and memory [@tag:Edwards2015_growing_pains].
 Logically, there is less software for highly